mabel-dev/opteryx.dev/docs/sql-reference/joins.md

 In this example, the blue column is used as the joining column in both relations.
 Only the value `1` occurs in both relations so the resultant dataset is the combination of the row with `1` in _right_relation_ and the row with `1` in _left_relation_.

+`INNER JOIN ...
+ON` maintains all of the columns in relations on both sides of the `JOIN`.

+`INNER JOIN ...
+USING` keeps a single instance of the columns in the `USING` clause, these columns are not considered a member of either of the left or right relations.

 ## NATURAL JOIN

 ~~~
 FROM left_relation NATURAL JOIN right_relation
 ~~~

-A `NATURAL JOIN` performs an `INNER JOIN` where the join conditions are automatically determined as equals conditions between columns with the same names in the two relations.
-This may be error prone, especially in situations where schemas may change.
+A `NATURAL JOIN` performs a similar join to an `INNER JOIN ...
+ON` where the join conditions are automatically determined as equals conditions between columns with the same names in the two relations.
+This is not recommended in queries supporting production systems as these queries are brittle, especially in situations where schemas may change.

 Performing a self `NATURAL JOIN` (the same relation for the left and right relations) removes rows which contain `NULL` values.